nacular/doodle-tutorials/docs/calculator.md

 The `application` function also takes an optional HTML element within which the app will be hosted.
 The app will be hosted in `document.body` if no element is specified.

 App launching is the only part of our code that is platform-specific.
-This makes sense, since this is the only time we might care about an HTML element.
-And the reason is to support use-cases where apps are embedded into non-Doodle contexts.
+This makes sense, since it is the only time we might need to know about an HTML element; say when embedding our app in a non-Doodle context.

 ## The Calculator View